CiscoGM/ColorPicker/README.md

 # ColorPicker
-this program will provide you the hexadecimal number of the color you are choosing and you can copy it
+This program will provide you with the hexadecimal number of the color you are choosing and you will be able to copy it